Nickelback: Here and Now (2011–2013)

 Chad Kroeger said in an interview with Billboard.com in September 2010 that songwriting for the next Nickelback album was planned to commence as early as February 2011 with "about four tunes" already in mind.
 Adair mentioned that the band wanted to go back to the musical style of All The Right Reasons, which he described as "more organic".

 Nickelback announced their new album, Here and Now, on September 8, 2011, along with its two lead singles, "Bottoms Up" and "When We Stand Together".
 Kroeger said "We're four people who love making music, the way we like to make it.
 We entered the studio this year with a vision, and it all came together.
 We're extremely happy with the results, and can't wait to share them with our fans."
 The album was released on November 21, 2011, with the band calling it "Nickelblack Monday", a play on Nickelback and Black Monday.
 Two singles were released to radio stations on September 26, and September 27 for purchase on iTunes.
 Here and Now peaked at number two on the Billboard 200, selling 226,714 copies in its first week of release, with Christmas by Michael Bublé taking number one by a margin of only 419 copies.

-As part of promotion for the album, Nickelback was booked to perform at the halftime shows for both an NFL Thanksgiving Day game at Ford Field in Detroit on November 24, and the 99th Grey Cup in the band's hometown of Vancouver on November 27.
+As part of promotion for the album, Nickelback was booked to perform at the halftime shows for both an NFL Thanksgiving Day game at Ford Field in Detroit on November 24, and the 99th Grey Cup in Vancouver on November 27.
 Also, as a promotion the band played to Jimmy Kimmel upon the album's release.
 The band is nominated for 4 Juno Awards in 2012, and scheduled to perform at the ceremony.
 Nickelback announced their Here and Now Tour on January 11, 2012, they are going to tour with Seether, Bush and My Darkest Days.
 The band released a music video for their fourth single off of the album Lullaby.
 The band officially announced the compilation album The Best of Nickelback Volume 1 through social media on October 3, 2013.
 Frontman Chad Kroeger had previously stated in an interview that the greatest hits album was to feature songs from previous albums along with new songs but the unveiled track listing ultimately contained only previously released material.